 Nursing Research & Training Center

-Our university is actively developing regional contribution that gives back to society through the utilization of our expertise by researching health issues and problems faced by the community.
-The Nursing Research and Training Center cooperates with organizations and individuals to provide multifaceted support.
+Our university is actively developing contributions to our region through the use of our expertise in researching health issues and problems faced by the community.
+The Nursing Research and Training Center cooperates with organizations and individuals to provide varied support.

-The Nursing Research and Training Center continues to be a bridge between the community and university and to work for the health of the community.
+The Nursing Research and Training Center continues to serve as a bridge between the community and university and to work for the health of the community.

-The Center is located on the second floor above the library at Miyazaki Prefectural Nursing University and is comprised of an office, multipurpose hall, Japanese-style tatami mat room, and two collaborative research rooms.
+The Center is located on the second floor above the Library in the Education and Research Building and is comprised of an office, multipurpose hall, Japanese-style tatami mat room, and two collaborative research rooms.

 The Center Office

-Staffed by nurses and public health nurses, the office is the contact point for our regional contribution work.
+The office, staffed by nurses and public health nurses, is the contact point for our regional contribution work.

-This 28-mat tatami room is a large Japanese-style space with tables available for floor seating.
+This spacious Japanese-style room has 28 tatami mats with tables available for floor seating.

 Collaborative Research Rooms